Beatrice of Nazareth: Biography

 Beatrice was born in Tienen in the Duchy of Brabant, part of the Holy Roman Empire, located in today's Belgium.
 She was the youngest of six children in a wealthy bourgeois family.
 When Beatrice was seven, her mother, Gertrudis, died; her father, Barthelomeus Lanio, sent her to the Beguines in nearby Zoutleeuw, where she attended the local school.
-Beatrice there remained there for a little over a year before her father brought her home.
+Beatrice remained there for a little over a year before her father brought her home.
 Not long after, he sent her to become an oblate at a Cistercian convent he had founded called Bloemendael in Eerken, where she received an education in the liberal arts, as well as Latin and calligraphy.

 At the age of fifteen, Beatrice asked to be allowed to enter the novitiate; after being put off for a year due to her young age and delicate health, she was admitted as a novice in 1216.
 From 1216 to 1218, Beatrice studied manuscript production at La Ramée Abbey.
 There she met Ida of Nivelles, who became her close friend and spiritual advisor; the two may have continued to correspond until Ida's death in 1231.

 The present-day Abbey of Our Lady of Nazareth, where Beatrice once held the office of prioress.

 In 1218, Beatrice became one of the founding members of Maagdendaal Abbey, where she remained for three years.
 She returned in 1221 to Bloemendaal, where her father and her brother Wickbert had meanwhile become lay brothers.
 Beatrice took her permanent vows in 1225.
 In 1235, she left to join the Abbey of Our Lady of Nazareth, also founded by her father.
 A number of other nuns accompanied her, including her sisters Christina and Sybilla.
 Beatrice was elected the first prioress of Nazareth the following year, and held the post until her death in 1268.

 According to one legend, after Nazareth was abandoned during a time of disturbance, the body of Beatrice was translated by angels to the city of Lier.
 Beatrice is known as Blessed within the Catholic church, with a feast day on 29 July.